google/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 You can stage multiple files at once.

-To check the sttaged files, run:
+To check the staged files, run:

 ```
 git status